apple patient

 Apple's long-awaited AirTag was finally unveiled today.
 As expected, the small circular accessory can be attached to items like wallets, keys, and more to track them in the Find My app.

-As previously rumored prior to release, each AirTag is equipped with a U1 chip, and Precise Finding is available on devices that also have a U1 chip.
-U1 Ultra Wideband chips are included in the iPhone 11 and iPhone 12, with Precise Finding able to pinpoint the distance and direction of a lost AirTag when it's within range more accurately than Bluetooth alone can.
+As previously rumored prior to launch, every AirTag is equipped with a U1 chip.
+Devices that also have a U1 chip have the Precise Find feature.
+U1 Ultra Wideband chips are included in the iPhone 11 and iPhone 12, and Precise Find is able to determine the distance and direction of a lost AirTag more accurately when it's within range than Bluetooth alone.

 AirTags